tillitis/tkey-ssh-agent/README.md

 Build everything:

 ```
-make
+$ make
 ```

+If your available `objcopy` the default `llvm-objcopy-14`, then define `OBJCOPY` to whatever they're called on your system.

+## Real hardware or QEMU platform

+The signerapp can be run both on the hardware Tillitis Key1, and on a QEMU machine that emulates the platform.
+In both cases, the host program (`runapp` or `mkdf-ssh-agent` that is running on your computer) will talk to the app over a serial port, virtual or real.
+Please continue below in the hardware or QEMU section.

-## Running on Tillitis Key1
+### Running on hardware, the Tillitis Key1

 Plug the Key1 into your computer. `lsusb` should list it as `1207:8887 Tillitis MTA1-USB-V1`.
-On Linux, the Key1's serial device path is typically `/dev/ttyACM0`.
-This is also the path that the host programs (running on your computer) use by default.
+On Linux, the Key1's serial port path is typically `/dev/ttyACM0`.
+This is also the path that the host programs use by default.
 You can list the possible paths using `mkdf-ssh-agent --list-ports`.

-You also need to be able to access the device path as your regular user.
-One way is by becoming a member of the group that owns the device.
+You also need to be able to access the serial port path as your regular user.
+One way is by becoming a member of the group that owns the serial port.
 You can do this using something like:

 ```
 $ id -un